Login

 1. Focus on Whole Body Fat Reduction First

 There’s no such thing as “spot reduction,” meaning you can’t burn just belly fat alone.
-You’ll need to lose fat overall, and the stomach will follow.
+You’ll need to reduce overall body fat through consistent lifestyle habits, and your belly will follow.

-The best approach is a mix of low-impact cardio (like walking, cycling, or hiking) paired with gentle resistance training (like bodyweight squats or pushups).
+The best approach is a mix of low-impact cardio (like walking, cycling, or hiking) paired with gentle strength training to preserve and build lean muscle — which boosts your resting metabolism.

 2. Improve Gut Health First, Burn Belly Fat Later

 Bloating and stubborn belly fat often go hand in hand.
-An unhealthy gut microbiome leads to inflammation and poor metabolism.
-Start with fermented foods like sauerkraut, kefir, and plain yogurt.
+An unhealthy gut microbiome leads to inflammation, poor digestion, and slower metabolism — all of which contribute to belly fat accumulation.

 Drink warm lemon water with ginger in the morning to support digestion.